Jayashsatolia403/techwondoe_assignment/README.md

 How to Run the App :

-First run localstack on docker container to test aws s3 services locally then run the below commands to create a docker image and run that image on port 5000.
+First run localstack on docker container to test aws s3 services locally on 4566 then run the below commands to create a docker image and run that image on port 5000.

+Create a s3 bucket of name "localbucket".

     docker build --tag techwondoe-assignment .
     docker run -d -p 5000:5000 techwondoe-assignment